jakimowb/enmapbox_testmigration2/doc/source/general/faq_trouble.rst

 * **cannot import name 'sip' from 'PyQt5'**

   This error is sometimes observed on Ubuntu (20.04) systems.
 See `Issue #718 <https://bitbucket.org/hu-geomatics/enmap-box/issues/718/cannot-import-name-sip-from-pyqt5-linux>`_ for status.

+* **QGIS does not show up on MacOS (conda installation)**

+    On macOS it has been observed that the QGIS GUI does not be shown, despite it can be started from e.g. the conda shell and a new item appears in the macOS dock.

+    This can be solved by setting `export QT_MAC_WANTS_LAYER=1`

+    See `qgis-feedstock Issue 183 <https://github.com/conda-forge/qgis-feedstock/issues/183>`_ for details.